Data Processing

 Correction, updating, and deletion:

-Owners, their successors, or any other person with a legitimate interest who considers that the information contained in TWC's databases should be corrected, updated, or deleted, or notices a possible breach of the duties established in Law 1581 of 2012 and its regulatory decrees, can file a claim following the requirements of article 15 of the same law.
+Holders, their successors, or any other person with a legitimate interest, who consider that the information contained in any database of TWC should be subject to correction, updating, or deletion, or who perceive a possible breach of the duties established in Law 1581 of 2012 and its regulatory decrees, may submit a claim following the requirements of Article 15 of the same law.

-Identification of the owner or the person filing the claim, indicating their name and identification number.
+Identification of the holder or the person filing the claim, stating their name and identification number.

-Clearly and expressly describe the reason for the claim, establishing the facts that originated it, submitting any documents intended to be relied upon.
+Describe the reason for the claim clearly and explicitly, detailing the facts that originated it, presenting the documents intended to be used.

-Indicate the phone number, physical and electronic address where the response to the request should be notified and sent.
+Indicate the phone, physical address, and email address to which the notification and the response to the request should be sent.

-In any case, if the claim is incomplete, the interested party will be required within five (5) days following receipt to correct the deficiencies.
-If two (2) months elapse from the date of the requirement, without the applicant submitting the required information, TWC will understand that they have voluntarily withdrawn the claim.
+In any case, if the claim is incomplete, the interested party will be required within five (5) days following its receipt to rectify the errors.
+If two (2) months have passed since the date of the request, and the information required has not been presented, TWC will understand that the claim has been withdrawn.

-When TWC is not the competent entity to resolve the filed claim, it will be forwarded to the appropriate party within a maximum period of two (2) business days and the interested party will be informed of this situation.
+When TWC is not the competent entity to resolve the claim presented, it will be forwarded to the appropriate party within two (2) business days, informing the interested party of this situation.

-If the claim is received complete, a legend that says “claim in progress” and its reason will be included in the database within no more than two (2) business days.
+If the claim is received complete, a legend stating “claim in process” and the reason for this, will be included in the database within no more than two (2) business days.
 This legend will remain until the claim is resolved.

-The maximum period for attending the claim will be fifteen (15) business days from the day following its receipt.
-When it is not possible to attend it within this period, the interested party will be informed of the reasons for the delay and the date their claim will be resolved, which in no case can exceed eight (8) business days following the expiration of the first term.
+Furthermore, the maximum period to resolve the claim will be fifteen (15) business days counted from the day following the receipt date.
+When it is not possible to address it within that period, the interested party will be informed of the reasons for the delay and the date on which the claim will be resolved, which in no case may exceed eight (8) business days following the expiration of the first term.

-Owners, their successors, or any other person with a legitimate interest, may file a complaint with the SIC, but only once they have exhausted the consultation or claim process before TWC, as responsible and/or any processor, in accordance with the provisions of article 16 of Law 1581 of 2012.
+Holders, their successors, or any other person with a legitimate interest, may file a complaint with the SIC, but only after the consultation or claim procedure has been exhausted with TWC as the responsible party and/or any manager, in accordance with Article 16 of Law 1581 of 2012.

-TWC has adopted an internal process for cases in which requests for suppression of information and/or revocation of authorization are presented.
+TWC has adopted an internal process for cases in which requests for suppression of information and/or revocation of authorization occur.

-TWC has enabled the following channels for information owners to exercise their rights to know, update, rectify, and/or suppress their personal information.
+TWC has enabled the following attention channels for data holders to exercise their rights to know, update, rectify, and/or suppress their personal information:

-Email: to file a complaint about data management, information owners can send a request to info@somoswebcam.com
+Email: to file a claim about the handling of personal data, information holders can send a request to the email address info@wpayments.co

 TRANSFER AND TRANSMISSION OF PERSONAL DATA

-Eventually, TWC, as the person responsible for the personal information stored in its databases and in the development of the purposes described in this document, may carry out the national or international transfer or transmission of data.
+Occasionally, TWC, as the responsible party for the personal information stored in its databases and in the development of the purposes described in the present document, may carry out national or international data transfer or transmission.

-TWC is committed to verifying the level of protection and security standards of the recipient country of personal information, making the declaration of conformity (where applicable) and signing a transfer contract or another legal instrument that ensures the protection of the personal data subject to transfer.
+TWC is committed to verifying the level of protection and security standards of the recipient country of the personal information, performing the declaration of conformity (when applicable), and signing a transfer contract or another legal instrument that ensures the protection of the personal data subject to transfer.

-In the spirit of protecting the information, TWC will verify if the SIC has included the respective country on the list of countries that offer an adequate level of data protection or will review the current regulations in the recipient country of the information and, in both cases, the policies and procedures of the processor or responsible party (as applicable), to determine if appropriate security conditions are in place to guarantee suitable levels of security for the information subject to transmission or transfer.
+In the interest of protecting the information, TWC will verify if the SIC has included the respective country on the list of countries offering an adequate level of data protection or will review the relevant regulations in the recipient country of the information.
+In both cases, the policies and procedures of the controller or manager (as applicable) will be reviewed to determine if they meet the conditions to guarantee adequate levels of security for the information subject to transmission or transfer.

-In the development of this Policy and internal provisions for the appropriate handling of personal data, TWC will ensure that third parties with whom it engages or establishes commercial, labor, or partnership relations align their conduct to the regime of personal data protection in Colombia.
+In the development of this Policy and internal provisions for the proper handling of personal data, TWC will ensure that third parties it connects or enters into commercial, labor, or alliance relationships with, align their behaviors with the data protection regime in Colombia.

-In light of the above, TWC, regardless of all the documentation, models, and means foreseen for the request of authorization for processing, privacy notices, registries, and contracting and/or legal coverages, may request third parties and/or processors to provide suitable and relevant information to verify and observe compliance with the provisions contained in this policy and the personal data protection regime in Colombia.
+In view of the above, TWC, without prejudice to all the documentation, models, and means provided for the request of authorization for processing, privacy notices, and contractual and/or legal coverage, may request information from third parties and/or managers that is appropriate and relevant to verify and observe compliance with the provisions contained in this policy and in the personal data protection regime in Colombia.

-In this sense, TWC may require third parties and/or processors to certify prior, during, or after the relationship that connects them, the compliance with personal data protection regime requirements.
-Thus, a periodic or eventual review and supervision of compliance with legal and/or contractual requirements may be requested, through evidence or management supports, conducting visits to the third-party’s facilities, among other activities that can be coordinated to validate compliance.
+In this regard, TWC may require third parties and/or managers to accredit beforehand, during, or post-relationship, the compliance with the personal data protection regime requirements.
+This way, a review and supervision of compliance with legal and/or contractual requirements may be requested periodically or eventually, through evidence or documentation of the management carried out, making visits to the third party’s premises, among other activities that can be coordinated to validate compliance.

-TWC will ensure procedures are in place so that once the legal or contractual relationship with the third-party and/or personal information processor has ended, any shared information is retrieved, deleted, destroyed, or any other activity that TWC considers appropriate to provide suitable processing of the information shared with said third party and/or processor.
+TWC will ensure that procedures are in place so that once the legal or contractual relationship with the third party and/or the manager of personal information is over, it retrieves, eliminates, destroys, or performs any other activity that TWC considers pertinent to give adequate treatment to the information shared with this third party and/or manager.

 EFFECTIVE DATE

-This Personal Data Processing Policy was approved on July 14, 2025, and comes into effect from that same date.
+This Personal Data Processing Policy was approved on December 11, 2025, and takes effect from that date.